ohel/gaincms/README.md

 ## Structure explained

-Below is a rough diagram of GainCMS structure, where + denotes a directory and - denotes a file.
+Below is a rough example diagram of GainCMS structure, where + denotes a directory and - denotes a file.
 The first line of the diagram is the root directory.

 ```
 + /